Surrey Bees | Beekeeper Training in Surrey

 If you do not have a Bee suit they can be provided.

 The BBKA Basic Assessment Course is aimed at those members who have been keeping bees for at least 1 year and wish to measure their achievement in basic beekeeping skills and knowledge.
 It is also a prerequisite if beekeepers wish to take further qualifications with the BBKA.
-The course covers the theory behind the basic assessment during the winter months and follows with a 5 week practical, culminating in a Mock Assessment before the Assessment Day at one of the SBT Apiary sites.
+The course covers the theory behind the basic assessment during the winter months with 5 themed sessions, and a bee disease workshop before the Assessment Day at one of the SBT Apiary sites.
 To enquire about available places please complete the enquiry form and one of the team will contact you to discuss preferred available course dates and venues.

 The Queen Rearing Course is run every other year for members and will incorporate the Jenter method of queen rearing for the hobbyist beekeeper or to rear a larger volume of queens.
 The course takes place at our training apiary in Pyrford and is over three half days a week apart.
 Courses are run during May and June.
 Queens reared will be provided to those attending the course.
 To enquire about available places please complete the enquiry form and one of the team will contact you.